Compare Two Cells in Excel and Return TRUE or FALSE (5 Quick Ways)

 • IFERROR(VLOOKUP(C5,$B$5:$B$10,1,0),”FALSE”)

-Later, to avoid the error, we have wrapped the VLOOKUP formula with the IFERROR function, and the formula returns:
+Later, to avoid the error, we wrapped the VLOOKUP formula with the IFERROR function, and the formula returns:

 {FALSE}